-The 50+ Forum steering group has 20 members from across Carmarthenshire.
+The 50+ Forum steering group has up to 20 members from across Carmarthenshire.
 Its role is to oversee the development of the wider 50+ Forum and provide advice to the Council and other public sector partners.
 The current members of the steering group are:

 Caroline Streek has a background in journalism, publishing, marketing and hospitality management.
 She is currently trustee on the board of Age Cymru Sir Gar and secretary of Llanelli Community Heritage.

 Linda Evans: I was first elected as County Councillor to represent the Llanfihangel ar Arth electoral ward back in 2008.
 Since 2015 I have had the honour and privilege of becoming an Executive Board member of Carmarthenshire County Council with responsibility for Housing (rent and private).
 On behalf of the Board I also have responsibility for Equalities and the 50+ Forum.
 Over the years as a councillor I have had experience of being a member of the Licencing Committee, Housing Scrutiny Committee, Social Care Scrutiny Committee as well as being a member of the Appointments Committee.
 As a county councillor I’m also a member of many outside bodies.
 On a more personal note I’m a wife, mother of two and a very proud grandmother of two little characters.
 Family, friends and community are very important to me.

 Harvey Jones: Harvey lives in Kidwelly and is an active member of the community there.
 He is a retired secondary school headteacher.
 Since retirement he has been active in the voluntary sector and is a past trustee of CAVS and CYCA.
 Currently he is a volunteer and trustee (chair) with Age Cymru Sir Gar.